 I have four children, each one is precious to me.
-My firstborn was the first: the first child born to our family, the first one we taught to walk, the first one we walked to school, and the first one to leave home.
-He was the "trial run" that paved the way for his siblings. … Continue reading The Paintbrush
+My firstborn was the first with everything.
+He was the first child born to our family.
+The first one we taught to walk, the first one we walked to school and the first one to leave home.
+He was the "trial run" that paved the… Continue reading The Paintbrush